Palleas/ReactiveCSVParser/README.md

 ## Installation

-	Simply add "Palleas/reactiveCSVParser" in your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).
+Add "Palleas/reactiveCSVParser" in your [Cartfile](https://github.com/Carthage/Carthage/blob/master/Documentation/Artifacts.md#cartfile).
-	Run `carthage update`, then drop the built Framework you need in your project.
+Then run `carthage update`, then drop the built Framework you need in your project.

 ## Usage